-NOTE: The minimum safe depth for the premium charts is 3 feet.
-If you enter a Safe Depth value of less than 3 feet, the charts only use depths of 3 feet for Auto Guidance route calculations.
+NOTE: The minimum water depth for the premium charts (made before 2016) is 3 feet.
+If you enter a value of less than 3 feet, the charts only use depths of 3 feet for Auto Guidance path calculations.

-Safe Height: Sets the minimum height (chart height datum) of a bridge that your boat can safely travel under.
+Vertical Clearance: Sets the minimum height of a bridge or obstacle, based on chart data, that your boat can safely travel under.

-Shoreline Distance: Sets how close to the shore you want the Auto Guidance line to be placed.
-The Auto Guidance line may move if you change this setting while navigating.
+Shoreline Distance: Sets how close to the shore you want the Auto Guidance path to be placed.
+The Auto Guidance path may move if you change this setting while navigating.
 The available values for this setting are relative, not absolute.
-To ensure that the Auto Guidance line is placed the appropriate distance from shore, you can assess the placement of the Auto Guidance line using one or more familiar destinations that require navigation through a narrow waterway (Adjusting the Distance from Shore).
+To ensure that the Auto Guidance line is placed the appropriate distance from shore, you can assess the placement of the Auto Guidance path using one or more familiar destinations that require navigation through a narrow waterway (Adjusting the Distance from Shore, page 13).